--How can I get old mystery blocks?

 After you have paid for your patterns, you'll see a page with a "Complete Your Order" button.
 Click that, and it will take you to the PDF download page.
 Do not use the back button at anytime during this process, or you will lose your opportunity to download!

-Different systems/email programs will give you different options when you click on the download link.
-Select "Download" or "Save" to permanently transfer the file to your machine.
+Different systems/browsers/email programs will give you different options when you click on the download link.
+Browsers often download immediately without your input.
+Some might have you select "Download" or "Save" to permanently transfer the file to your machine.
 If you "Download," you may not get to tell it what folder to send it to, so check the Download folder.
 If you "Save," you should be able to select the folder you want to save to.
 When the saving is done, return to that folder and open your file there.

 You can also save an opened file by using the File>Save As in Adobe Reader.